NETWAYS/advanced-puppet-training/orchestration/05_puppet.md

  * Install MCollective Puppet Agent Plugin
  * Test Puppet orchestration
  * Optional: Use Puppet to get the facts inventory up and running
+* Bonus:
+ * Use Puppet to get the facts inventory up and running

 !SLIDE supplemental exercises